 How it works: The life insurance quoting tool asked me for just one piece of information: my zip code.
 While it was indeed a speedy quoting process, I wondered what good it could do me with so little information on which to base rates.

-SmartFinancial’s home page says it can get you rates from top rated carriers in less than 3 minutes.
+SmartFinancial’s home page says it can get you rates from top rated companies in less than 3 minutes.
 The quote processing tool provides quotes for life, auto, home, and health insurance, among others.

 How it works: The quoting process did indeed move very quickly with the help of drop-down menus.
 After asking the usual questions, the tool asked for my email address while claiming “no spam, ever.”